tux-rampage/zend-di/REFACTORING.md

   * The ZF2 code has duplications (namingly the compiler and runtime definition)
   * The resolver code is uneccessary complex and should be put into a separate implementation
+  * The InstanceManager should bereplaced by the service locator interface
-  * The InstanceManager should be interfaced and be exchangeible
+  * The service locator should be exchangible

-### Add support for property injections

-  * Use PHP 7 Typehints generating the definition.
-  * Should fallback to @var annotations
-  * Properties will be optional unless they're annotated with @Inject
-  * Only (single)typed properties are injectable

 ### Add support for generating an optimized di container